Mohammad Forouzandeh

 He was the former head of the Bonyad-e Mostazafen va Janbazan (Foundation of the Oppressed and Disabled).
 His tenure as head of the foundation began on December 3, 2004, and was renewed for another five years on December 2, 2009.
 He resigned from his post on July 22, 2014, and was replaced by Mohammad Saeedikia.
-He served as chief of staff of the Revolutionary Guard from late 1987 to 1989 and later as Defense Minister of Iran.
+He served as chief of staff of the Revolutionary Guard from late 1987 to 1989 and later as Minister of Defence and Armed Forces Logistics of Iran.